dhivyasreedhar/dhivyasreedhar.github.io/_pages/about.md

 # Experiences
 Here's a brief overview of some of the coolest stuff I've done.
-For a less brief overview, check out my [resume](https://charliemax.dev/resume.pdf), the list of [projects](https://charliemax.dev/projects) I've been working on, and my [experiences as a teaching assistant](https://charliemax.dev/teaching).
+For a less brief overview, check out my [resume](https://charliemax.dev/resume.pdf)
 ## Work
-Software Developer -Zoho Corporation
-August 2022 – Present  Chennai, India
+Full Stack  Developer -[Zoho Corporation] (https://www.manageengine.com/cloud-siem/features/cloud-based-log-management.html) August 2022 – Present  Chennai, India
-Part of the Manage Engine - Log360 Cloud OD Team Resolved numerous bugs and optimized code, resulting in a 150% performance improvement in a module.
+- Part of the Manage Engine - Log360 Cloud OD Team Resolved numerous bugs and optimized code, resulting in a 150% performance improvement in a module.
-Developed a feature serving as a framework for all application modules, demonstrating advanced knowledge of generalization and scalability.
+- Developed a feature serving as a framework for all application modules, demonstrating advanced knowledge of generalization and scalability.
-Contributed to a product serving millions of customers, directly impacting their experience through developing a key feature.
+- Contributed to a product serving millions of customers, directly impacting their experience through developing a key feature.
-- Data engineering & bioinformatics intern for [MSKCC MIND](https://www.mskcc.org/research-programs/msk-mind-multi-modal-integration-data) in the summer of 2022.
-I debugged and documented their Luna platform on Unix machines, built models to identify cell features on slide data, and worked on a .svs viewer and annotator that could integrate into their model training pipeline.
-- I also spend my summers working as a surf instructor at Rockaway Beach 🌊.

 ## Volunteer
 - I was on the national executive board of [Steel City Codes](https://steelcitycodes.org), a chapter-based nonprofit that provides computer science education to ~2000 students from underserved communities ever year.
 Starting as a tutor in 2020, I became a chapter head in 2021, where I reached out to NYC school administrators to launch chapters at dozens of schools.
 In 2022 and 2023, I worked with the national executive team to organize several [hackathons](https://devpost.com/hackathons?search=steel%20city%20hacks) (total 500+ participants, $25K+ cash-value fundraised), partner with [MRI Software](https://www.mrisoftware.com/) to bring SCC workshops to their company HQ in Cleveland, launch new after-school and summer camp offerings, and build several new curriculum offerings.